-April , 2025
+April 17, 2025

-Rev1
+Rev1 FINAL

 About VICTOR READER STREAM

 HumanWare is proud to introduce the third version of VICTOR READER STREAM, the powerful digital talking book player.

 VICTOR READER STREAM is designed as an advanced high-performance DAISY, MP3 and NISO player for students, professionals and on-the-go persons who have extensive reading needs.
 It allows you to transfer content from your PC to its internal memory or to an external SD card and to receive content through Wi-Fi.
 It provides advanced navigation of multiple formats including DAISY, MP3, NISO and electronic text.
 The VICTOR READER STREAM will be referred to as the Stream throughout this user guide.